Cathryn specialises in banking and finance law, with a particular interest in corporate finance, syndications and property financing.

-With expertise in multi-million dollar deals, Cathryn has acted on a wide range of banking transactions across the private and public sectors including private equity.
-She is very experienced in multi-jurisdictional transactions.
+With expertise in multi-million dollar deals, Cathryn has acted on a wide range of banking transactions across both the private and public sectors, including private capital.
+She works across various industries, such as property, energy, retirement living and aged care, and is highly skilled in handling multi-jurisdictional transactions.

-Cathryn is recognised as a Leading Individual in Legal 500 Asia Pacific 2024, a Leading Lawyer in Chambers Asia Pacific 2024 and Highly Regarded by IFLR1000 2023.
+Cathryn is recognised by Chambers Asia Pacific 2026, as a Leading Partner in Legal 500 Asia Pacific 2026, and as Highly Regarded by IFLR1000 2025.
+She also serves on Chapman Tripp's board.

 Recent highlights

-• Advising Precinct Properties on a range of debt funding matters, including its syndicated bank facilities, bond issuances and US private placements.
+• Advised Precinct Properties on a range of debt funding matters, including its syndicated bank facilities, bilateral facilities, bond issuances and US private placements.
+This includes development funding for its Commercial Bay development.

 Affiliations